 One of the most significant sources of energy use in homes is attributable to the water heater, as it is responsible for supplying heat to showers, sinks, dishwashers, and laundry machines.
 In fulfilling its purpose, the water heater does use energy and that comes at a cost.
 This is particularly true of tanked water heaters, which keep a store of warm water for quick distribution but require energy to do so.
 In supplying water throughout homes, most heaters are preset to 140 degrees Fahrenheit which allows them to heat to scalding temperatures and use more energy in the process.
 To begin saving, go to your tanked heater and drop the temperature down within the 110-120 degrees Fahrenheit range.
 This will still allow your appliance to deliver water at desirably hot temperatures but will cost you less to do so.

-An energy saving tip that only requires a one-time switch is exchanging the bulbs in your home for energy-efficient ones.
+An energy saving tip that only requires a one-time switch is exchanging the bulbs in your home for energy efficient ones.
 As our primary source of light, bulbs are used every day throughout rooms and for extended periods of time.
 Finding ways to minimize their energy consumption offers easy savings with every flip of a switch.
 The most efficient bulbs available are CFLs and LEDs as they outlast traditional incandescents several times over and consume less energy to do so.
 For incandescent bulbs, nearly 80% of the energy they are supplied with is released as heat energy instead of being converted into light energy.
 The opposite is true of CFLs and LEDs, which turn the vast majority of the energy they are supplied with into light.
 They come at a higher cost but will ultimately pay for themselves while saving you energy.

-Get Out of The House
+7. Get Out of The House

-Careful with the Oven Energy
+8. Be Careful with Oven Energy